| When should I send a COBRA General Notice?The COBRA General Notice

 require the notifications to be provided in the employee’s first

+language.
 Lastly, insurance companies are required to provide COBRA

 information in the Summary Plan Description (SPD) but in many